Milovan Djilas: Dissident

 In prison, Djilas completed a massive scholarly biography of the great Montenegrin prince-poet-priest Njegoš as well as fictional novels (Montenegro) and short stories.
 In 1958, he published abroad the first volume of his memoirs, about his youth in Montenegro, entitled Land Without Justice, which he had finished in 1954, but was rejected by Yugoslav publishers.
 In this book, Djilas described the Šahovići massacre, a massacre of the Muslim population of the Yugoslav village of Šahovići (modern-day Tomaševo in Montenegro) and its neighboring area on 9–10 November 1924 by a mob of 2,000 Orthodox Christian men from Kolašin and Bijelo Polje who sought revenge for the earlier murder of Boško Bošković.
 The description was based on the testimony of his father Nikola, who participated in the massacre.

 Djilas was conditionally released on 20 January 1961, after completing four years and two months in prison.
 During 1961, Djilas was repeatedly threatened by the Yugoslav government of being sent back to jail for his contacts with foreign journalists and scholars.
+The Italian magazine Tempo Presente which featured one of his short stories entitled The War was banned in the country.
 He would be imprisoned again in April 1962 for publishing abroad Conversations with Stalin, which became another international success and which Djilas personally considered his greatest work (see Rise and Fall).
 Conversations with Stalin was written in 1961 after his release, although it had long been on his mind before (Rise and Fall, p.
 396).
 The manuscript was not smuggled out of prison, as it has been stated, including by David Pryce-Jones in "Remembering Milovan Djilas".
 For Conversations with Stalin, Djilas was sentenced in August 1962 to another five years – or fifteen, added to the earlier punishments – allegedly for having "revealed state secrets", which he denied.
 The book's references to Albania and its possible union with Yugoslavia were considered embarrassing by Yugoslav communist leaders.
 During his internment, Djilas also translated John Milton's Paradise Lost into Serbo-Croatian by utilizing toilet paper.
 On 31 December 1966, Djilas was granted amnesty and freed unconditionally after four years in jail.
 He was never to be imprisoned again.
 He continued as a dissident, living in Belgrade until his death on 20 April 1995.